 Pressure washing your house can remove years of wear and tear in just a single day.
-This tutorial will walk you through the process, with detailed instructions for siding, second stories, gutters and more (plus optional instructions for painting after).
+This tutorial will walk you through the process from start to finish, with detailed instructions for siding, gutters and more (plus optional instructions for painting after).

 Tools and materials

 If this is your first time using a pressure washer, read our guide on how to use a pressure washer to learn the basics.
-Then, follow the instructions below to pressure wash your house (step 5 includes what to do for 2-story and 3-story houses).
+Then, follow the instructions below to pressure wash your house (each step explains what to do for different types of houses, when necessary).

 Step 1: Prepare house